danielneil/Smart-Worm-Habitat/research/bin-design.md

 This top-to-bottom "flow" allows for harvesting vermicast from the bottom while worms working in the top layers of the bin remain undisturbed.

-## The "bin"
+## The "bin"?

-Well, it is shaped like a rectangular prism without a bottom, and has a hinged top covering in order to give the worms some privacy ;).
+Well, it is more like a rectangular prism without a bottom, and has a hinged top covering in order to give the worms some privacy ;).

 It might look something like this..